celestiaorg/celestia-zkevm/hyperlane/README.md

 ./relayer
 ```

-Exec into celestia-validator container for access to `default` acc on the keyring.
+Exec into the `celestia-validator` container for access to `default` acc on the keyring.
-Not strictly required but doing this for now.

 ```
 docker exec -it celestia-validator /bin/bash